Poisson ensembles of loops of one-dimensional diffusions: "Generators" with creation of mass

-We will divide the operators of the form \eqref{Ch2Sec3: EqNegativity} in two sets: $\mathfrak{D}^{0,-}$ for those that satisfies the constraints of the proposition \ref{Ch2Sec3: PropPositivity} and $\mathfrak{D}^{+}$ for those that don't. $\mathfrak{D}^{0,-}$ is made exactly of operators that are equivalent up to an $h$-transform to the generator of a diffusion.
-We will subdivide the set $\mathfrak{D}^{0,-}$ in two: $\mathfrak{D}^{-}$ for the operators that are an h-transform of the generator of a transient diffusion and $\mathfrak{D}^{0}$ for those that are an h-transform of the generator of a recurrent diffusion.
-These two subclasses are well defined since a transient diffusion can not be an h-transform of a recurrent one.
-Observe that each of $L\in\mathfrak{D}^{-}$, $\mathfrak{D}^{0}$ and $\mathfrak{D}^{+}$ is stable under h-transforms, changes of scale and of speed.
+We will divide the operators of the form \eqref{Ch2Sec3: EqNegativity} in two sets: $\mathfrak{D}^{0,-}$ for those that satisfies the constraints of the proposition \ref{Ch2Sec3: PropPositivity}, and $\mathfrak{D}^{+}$ for those that do not. $\mathfrak{D}^{0,-}$ is made exactly of operators that are equivalent up to a conjugation to the generator of a diffusion.
+We will subdivide the set $\mathfrak{D}^{0,-}$ in two: $\mathfrak{D}^{-}$ for the operators that are a conjugate of the generator of a transient diffusion, and $\mathfrak{D}^{0}$ for those that are a conjugate of the generator of a recurrent diffusion.
+These two subclasses are well defined since a transient diffusion can not be a conjugate of a recurrent one.
+Observe that each of $L\in\mathfrak{D}^{-}$, $\mathfrak{D}^{0}$ and $\mathfrak{D}^{+}$ is stable under conjugations, changes of scale and of speed.
 Operators in $\mathfrak{D}^{-}$ and $\mathfrak{D}^{0}$ do not need to be generators of transient or recurrent diffusions themselves.
 For instance consider on $\mathbb{R}$